 Claudio Bohórquez has been invited to numerous festivals as a guest performer, including the Casals Festival in Puerto Rico, the City of London Festival, the Penderecki Festival in Warsaw and the Jerusalem International Chamber Music Festival.
 Appearances in the United States have included performances at the Tanglewood, Ravinia and Aspen festivals and the Hollywood Bowl.
 He also took part in the Lockenhaus Chamber Music Festival in Austria and Gidon Kremer's "Les Musiques" festival in Basel.

 The 2013/2014 season leads Claudio Bohórquez to Konzerthaus Berlin, Beethoven Festival Bonn, to Puerto Rico and Fort Worth/Texas, amongst others.
 Moreover he will perform with Cologne Chamber Orchestra under Christoph Poppen and with Quatuor Eventail at the Philharmonic Society Bremen.
 Another highlight will be his appearance at the opening concert of the 18th Beethoven festival in Warsaw, organized by Elzbieta Penderecka.

 Besides several CD recordings, radio broadcasts and television appearances, Claudio Bohórquez performed on Paul Englishby's soundtrack of the film "Ten Minutes Older - The Cello" which was seen in cinemas around the world.
 Claudio Bohórquez has also worked with artist Klaus-Peter Kirchner on "Room for Pablo Casals", a work dedicated to the great cellist combining words, sounds and images.

 Claudio Bohórquez plays a G. B. Rogeri violoncello presented to him by the Landeskreditbank Baden-Württemberg.

-2011/2012 - Please only use this biography and delete any previously dated materials.
+2013/2014 - Please only use this biography and delete any previously dated material.